Batman: Arkham Origins Blackgate: Plot

 While patrolling Gotham one night, Batman spots Catwoman stealing from a governmental building and gives chase.
 Several Department of Extranormal Operations agents mistake him for Catwoman's accomplice and try to capture both, but Batman avoids them and eventually defeats Catwoman, leaving her to be arrested.
 Two weeks later, Captain James Gordon contacts Batman for help on a prison riot at Blackgate, which was made possible by a mysterious explosion; the inmates have taken numerous hostages, and the prison has been divided into three main territories, each one held by the Joker, Penguin, and Black Mask.
 Upon entering the prison, Batman encounters Catwoman, who informs him of hostages held inside the maximum security area of the prison, known as the Arkham Wing.
 At this point, Batman may choose to go after any of the three crime bosses; before leaving, Catwoman also informs him that Joker has cut the air supply to the wing, leaving the hostages with minimal air.

+On his way to Black Mask, Batman learns that the latter is attempting to overload Blackgate's power generators and cause a chain reaction that will kill his rivals.
+After defeating Solomon Grundy in the prison's sewers, Batman subdues Black Mask and thwarts his plan.
+On his way to the Penguin, Batman again encounters Catwoman, who informs him of a fighting contest hosted by the Penguin.
+Batman is forced to battle the Penguin's champion Bronze Tiger, who is also reluctant to fight.
+After defeating Bronze Tiger, the Penguin orders his men to kill Batman, but Bronze Tiger fights them off, allowing Batman to pursue and defeat the Penguin.
 On his way to the Joker, Batman encounters Warden Martin Joseph, whose office has been rigged with bombs.
 While attempting to free Joseph, Batman is attacked by Deadshot, who has been hired separately by all three crime bosses to kill him.
 After defeating Deadshot, Batman rescues Joseph, who reveals that the Joker is in his office.
 Batman defeats the Joker and acquires the codes needed to shut down the gas set to release on the hostages.
 Before leaving, however, he notices that the air supply was not cut as Catwoman had stated.
-On his way to the Penguin, Batman again encounters Catwoman, who informs him of a fighting contest hosted by the Penguin.
-Batman is forced to battle the Penguin's champion Bronze Tiger, who is also reluctant to fight.
-After defeating Bronze Tiger, the Penguin orders his men to kill Batman, but Bronze Tiger fights them off, allowing Batman to pursue and defeat the Penguin.
-On his way to Black Mask, Batman learns that the latter is attempting to overload Blackgate's power generators and cause a chain reaction that will kill his rivals.
-After defeating Solomon Grundy in the prison's sewers, Batman subdues Black Mask and thwarts his plan.

 Once the Joker, Penguin, and Black Mask have all been dealt with, Batman is able to enter the Arkham Wing, only to find that there are no hostages, just a weakened Bane.
 Catwoman appears and reveals that she lied about the hostages so that Batman would help her reach Bane, whom she was hired to recover.
 Batman pursues Catwoman to the prison's docks and defeats her, but as he begins to interrogate her about her employer's identity, a SWAT team led by Rick Flag arrives to arrest Catwoman.
 As they leave with her, Batman flies off into the night, questioning the team's actions.